Ghoffret/ASIO4KRNL/README.md

 ## Beta Notes

-This repository now includes basic crash logging.
+Version 0.2.0 introduces functional ring buffer allocation and a simple ping‑pong buffer processor.
+Crash logging remains enabled.
 Log files are written to `C:\ProgramData\ASIO4Krnl\logs` for the driver and `%ProgramData%\ASIO4Krnl\logs` for the GUI.
 A beta warning is shown on first launch of the control panel.

 Run `installer/package.ps1` to build the signed MSI and package everything into `ASIO4Krnl-Beta.zip` for distribution.